amrmrp/kerakend-example/README.md

 Then, you can run the application using the following command:

 ```
-docker-compose up
+docker-compose up -d
 ```

-You can then access the application via a web browser at `http://localhost:8000`.
+You can then access the application via a web browser at `http://localhost:8080/fakeApi`.

 ## Services